Directors and officers liability insurance: Claims

 The types of claims are dependent on the nature of the company.
 Directors and officers of a corporation may be liable if they damage the corporation in breach of their legal duty, mix personal and business assets, or fail to disclose conflicts of interest.
 State law may protect the directors and officers from liability (particularly exculpatory provisions under state law relating to directors).
 Even innocent errors in judgment by executives may precipitate claims.

 The types of claims are dependent on the nature of the corporation.
 For public companies, claims are primarily due to lawsuits by shareholders after financial difficulties, with a 2011 Towers Watson survey finding that 69% of publicly traded company respondents had a claim for a shareholder lawsuit in the past 10 years as opposed to 21% of private companies respondents.
 Other claims arise from shareholder-derivative actions, creditors (particularly after entering the zone of insolvency), customers, regulators (including those that would bring civil and criminal charges), and competitors (for anti-trust or unfair trade practice allegations).
-For nonprofits, claims are typically related to employment practice and less commonly regulatory or other fiduciary claims.
+For nonprofits, claims are typically related to employment practices and less commonly regulatory or other fiduciary claims.
 For private companies, claims are often from competitors or customers for antitrust or deceptive business practices and one survey of 451 executives found that lawsuits cost an average of $308,475.

 One relatively neglected area is the personal liability to non-shareholders that directors may face due to torts committed as a result of negligent supervision.

 Purchase and application

 D&O insurance is usually purchased by the company itself, even when it is for the sole benefit of directors and officers.
 Reasons for doing so are many, but commonly would assist a company in attracting and retaining directors.
 Where a country's legislation prevents the company from purchasing the insurance, a premium split between the directors and the company is often done, so as to demonstrate that the directors have paid a portion of the premium.
 Problems related to income tax liability may come into play when a corporation avoids country specific liability law in order to protect its individual directors and officers through insurance.

 If the company fails to disclose material information or willfully provides inaccurate information, the insurer may avoid payment due to misrepresentation.
 The "severability clause" in the policy conditions may be intended to protect against this by preventing misconduct by one insured from affecting insurance for other insureds; however, in certain jurisdictions it may be ineffective.

+Not all nonprofit organization policies automatically include employment practices liability insurance (EPLI), which accounts for more than 70% of claims under directors and officers liability insurance (D&O) for nonprofit organizations.